Pizza, salad, and beer at kid friendly Aloha Beer Company on Oahu, Hawaii.

 •If you have assembled a kid’s backpack with things to do on the plane, keep it in your car to bring to restaurants.

 •Never underestimate the value of a picnic!
-We LOVE dining out.
+We love dining out.
 But nothing beats just getting the meal to go and throwing a blanket down at a beach park.
 The kids run free while we watch the sun dip into the sea.

 A family watches a large flame on the grill at a Japanese Steakhouse at Hilton Hawaiian Village in Waikiki, Oahu, Hawaii.